sabarna06/Wildlife-Alerting-System/README.md

 # Wildlife-Alerting-System
-This project is about the wildlife monitoring
+This project is about the wildlife monitoring hbdhercgrvgcvedhbxd